-- Policies and Procedures - i.
-Develop, follow, and update these By-Laws. - ii.
-Develop, follow, and update annually the Council on Homelessness Governance Charter. - iii.
-Vote on any action items that arise at Council on Homelessness meetings.

-iv.
-Review, rank, and recommend CoC and ESG Program Applications for submission to the Board of Supervisors, the CA Department of Housing and Community Development, and the U.S. Department of Housing and Urban Development.
+- 1. Policies and Procedures - i.
+Develop, follow, and update the Council on Homelessness Bylaws and Governance Charter. - ii.
+Vote on any action items that arise at Council on Homelessness meetings. - iii.
+Review, rank, and recommend CoC and ESG Program Applications for submission to the Board of Supervisors, the California Department of Housing and Community Development, and HUD. - 2.
+Systems Development - i.
+Implement a coordinated entry system focusing on quality assurance, access, interdependency between programs and

-2. Systems Development

-- Implement a coordinated entry system focusing on quality assurance, access, interdependency between programs and interdependency between programs and clients, and addressing barriers. - ii.
-Develop and implement written standards for providing CoC assistance, including written policies and procedures as required by HUD.

-3. Data, Analysis, and Evaluation

-i.
-Point-in-Time Count Plan for and conduct, at least biennially, a point-in-time count of homeless persons within Contra Costa County that meets HUD requirements, including a housing inventory of shelters, transitional housing, and permanent housing reserved for homeless persons, in general, and chronically homeless persons and veterans, specifically, as HUD requires.
+- interdependency between programs and clients, and addressing barriers. - ii.
+Develop and implement written standards for providing CoC assistance, including written policies and procedures as required by HUD. - 3.
+Data, Analysis, and Evaluation - i.
+Point-in-Time Count Plan for and conduct, at least biennially, a point-in-time count of homeless persons within Contra Costa County that meets HUD requirements, including a housing inventory of shelters, transitional housing, and permanent housing reserved for homeless persons, in general, and chronically homeless persons and veterans, specifically, as HUD requires. - ii.

-ii.
 HMIS

 Design and operate the Contra Costa County Homeless Management Information System (Contra Costa HMIS) Project.
 Designate a single HMIS lead agency.
-Ensure consistent participation in HMIS by recipients and subrecipients, and that the HMIS is administered pursuant to all HUD requirements.
-In compliance with Sub-part B and the HMIS requirements, the HMIS Governance Charter, Policies and Procedures, and the Data Security, Quality, and Client Data and Privacy Plans outline specific details as to the relationship between the Council on Homelessness and the collaborative applicant, namely the Contra Costa County Behavioral Health Homeless Program.
-These By-Laws fully incorporate those standards, policies, and plans.
+Ensure consistent participation in HMIS by recipients and subrecipients, and ensure that the HMIS is administered pursuant to all HUD requirements.
+In compliance with Subpart B of the HUD Interim Rule on the Continuum of Care Program (24 CFR Part 578) and the HMIS requirements, the HMIS Governance Charter, Policies and Procedures, and the Data Security, Quality, and Client Data and Privacy Plans outline specific details as to the relationship between the Council on Homelessness and the collaborative applicant, namely the Contra Costa County Health Services' Division of Health, Housing and Homeless Services.
+These Bylaws fully incorporate those standards, policies, and plans.